Resgrid/docs/docs/get-started/installation.md

 ## Prerequisites

-Resgrid's recommended install is on Ubuntu 20.04 with Docker, Kubernetes utilizing Rancher.
-In this installation guide we will be configuring Resgrid on a 3 node Kubernetes Rancher installation to meet the Small sizing install.
-3 additional servers will be setup outside of Rancher to provide shared services.
+Resgrid's recommended install is on Ubuntu 20.04 with Docker to meet the Small sizing install.

- - Minimum of 6 Ubuntu 20.04 Servers/VMs/VPC's
+ - Minimum of 4 Ubuntu 20.04 Servers/VMs/VPC's
-    - 3 Servers for Rancher
+    - 2 Servers for Resgrid Web and API containers
-    - 1 Server for SQL
+    - 1 Server for MS SQL, Mongodb
-    - 1 Server for Rabbit, Redis and Mongo
+    - 1 Server for Rabbit, Redis & Resgrid Worker Container
-    - 1 Server for Load Balancing* (Not needed if your using a FW or a hosted/cloud LB)
  - Ubuntu VMs sized appropriately for your workload
  - An Ingress Load-Balancer to route traffic to the Rancher Cluster